microchip-pic-avr-examples/avr128da48-cnano-printf-float-mplab-mcc/README.md

 The following configurations must be made for this project:

+- System clock configured at 4 MHz
+- USART1:
+	- 115200 baud
+	- 8 data bits
+	- no parity bit
+	- 1 stop bit

 |Pin           | Configuration      |
 | :----------: | :----------------: |
 |PC6 (LED0)    | Digital Output     |
 |PC0 (USART_TX)| Digital Output     |
 |PC1 (USART_RX)| Digital Input      |

-USART1 is configured for 115200 baud, 8N1 format.

 ## Operation

-To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [Program.md](./Program.md) page.
+To program the Curiosity Nano board with this MPLAB® X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>

 ## Demo:
 Using Control Panel or the system's configuration tool, identify the serial port number allocated by the OS (COMx, ttySx, etc).